jaszczur/vpn-controller/README.md

 In order of importance:
 * Gather all vpn provider related facts in a single adapter
-* Write a shell script for interacting with the controller
 * Remove hardcodes for specific vpn provider
 * Implement simple GUI